-The notion of a psychological toll or burden was supported in relation to challenges as well.
-When asked to select from a list of challenges associated with sight loss and AMD, a significant majority indicated that they "worry that my condition might worsen in the future" (77%) (Table 2).
-AMD appears to weigh heavily on the mind in terms of frequent thinking, then, but also in a future-oriented manner when it comes to the deterioration of vision over time.
-Other challenges selected from the list include "not being able to do the daily activities I used to" (38.4%), "the long wait time for appointments" (31.2%), and more.
+This psychological toll or burden was supported in relation to challenges as well.
+When asked to select from a list of challenges associated with sight loss and AMD, the majority indicated that they "worry that my condition might worsen in the future" (77%) (Table 2).
+AMD appears to weigh heavily on patients in terms of frequent thinking, then, but also in a future-oriented manner when it comes to the deterioration of vision over time.
+Other challenges included but are not limited to "not being able to do the daily activities I used to" (38.4%), "the long wait time for appointments" (31.2%), and more.